Keto Eggnog Pie

 Flute edges & blind bake pie crust

 Gently press the pie dough into the pie plate.
 Flute the ends of the crust.
-Prick the bottom of the crust all over with a fork to keep the pie from puffy up on the bottom as it bakes.
+Prick the bottom of the crust all over with a fork to keep the pie from puffing up on the bottom as it bakes.
 Bake at 350 °F for 12-15 minutes or until the edges turn golden brown.
 If using pie weights, remove the parchment paper and weights for the last 3-5 minutes so the bottom bakes.

 Make sugar-free eggnog